Silver Banshee: Siobhan McDougal

 Silver Banshee was one of the final four villains - along with Bizarro, Mongul, and the Master Jailer - to be sent against Superman by Manchester Black, the latter using his powers to make Banshee and Bizarro sane enough to tactically outthink Superman, also granting Banshee awareness of his Kryptonian name so that she could use her magic against him more effectively.
-Despite this, Superman was able to defeat the four, forcing Mongul to expend his energy before dropping a nuclear-powered superhuman onto the deserted island that they were currently inhabiting.
+Despite this, Superman was able to defeat the four, forcing Mongul to expend his energy.

-Silver Banshee attempted to collect the billion dollar bounty Lex Luthor placed on Superman's head in Superman/Batman #3, but failed, with Batman using an ultrasonic generator to keep her nullified.

-Silver Banshee later joined the Secret Society headed by Alexander Luthor.
-She was one of the members who turned on Black Adam when Luthor needed him for his machine.
+Silver Banshee later joined the Secret Society headed by Alexander Luthor Jr. She was one of the members who turned on Black Adam when Luthor needed him for his machine.
 She also took part in the Battle of Metropolis.

-Silver Banshee battles Supergirl in Supergirl #34, and is expected to be a recurring nemesis for Supergirl, as well as Superman, as part of an attempt to tie Supergirl's book in with Superman's titles.

-In Superman #682, Supergirl was used as a diversion as some members of Kandor captured Silver Banshee, placing her in the Phantom Zone.
-Later, Superman freed Silver Banshee to be taken to Belle Reve.

-Inspector Henderson with other police officers break into an apartment, but it explodes and then they find a corpse covered in runes.
-Kara meets with Inspector Henderson, who's following a case his old mentor was never able to close, and thinks it has to do with items Silver Banshee needs to lift her curse.
-Inspector Henderson finds his mentor had the item, but it imbeds itself in Inspector Henderson's hand, allowing Silver Banshee to track him.
-Silver Banshee shows up and fights Supergirl, but Supergirl opens a package from Henderson and becomes possessed by a Banshee hybrid.
-Banshee-Supergirl and the Silver Banshee battle each other as events are recapped.
+Inspector Henderson begins investigating a case his old mentor was never able to close, and thinks it has to do with items Silver Banshee needs to lift her curse.
+Henderson finds his mentor had the item, but it imbeds itself in Henderson's hand, allowing Silver Banshee to track him.
+Silver Banshee shows up and fights Supergirl, but Supergirl opens a package from Henderson and is possessed by a Banshee hybrid.
 Supergirl tells Silver Banshee they hid the artifacts in people, to keep them hidden from her.
 Apparently all the items were hidden not as a curse, but as a test for prospective clan leaders.
 Henderson punches Banshee-Supergirl, which is effective because of the artifact in his hand.
 Supergirl tries to exorcise the spirits possessing her but fails.
 Henderson realizes the spirits are tied to the artifacts and can be used against them.
 He then stabs his hand and breaks Supergirl free from her spirits.
-Silver Banshee then uses her wails to disperse the spirits.
-She finally uses magic to remove the artifacts from Henderson's hand and lets him know she is indebted to him.
+Silver Banshee disperse the spirits and removes the artifacts from Henderson's hand, stating that she is indebted to him.